wagtail/wagtail-localize/docs/tutorial/1-starting-a-new-project.md

         'search',

         'wagtail_localize',
+        'wagtail_localize.translation',

         'wagtail.contrib.forms',
         ...
     ]

-In the same file make sure `LANGUAGE_CODE` is set to `'en-us'`, this would be our blog’s default language.
+In the same file make sure `LANGUAGE_CODE` is set to `'en-us'`.
+This will be our blog’s default language.

-Also, set Our blog will only support US English and French, so let’s set `LANGUAGES` as well:
+Our blog will only support US English and French, so let’s set `LANGUAGES` as well:

     LANGUAGES = [